 All nonprofits need a strong establishment of rules, regulations, and organization to function efficiently.
 An operating manual is essential to ensure the organization is working in compliance with all state and federal laws.

-These rules provide structure on how to solve issues that may arise and addresses the division of responsibilities of board members.
+These rules provide structure on how to solve issues that may arise and address the division of responsibilities of board members.
 This allows everyone to take accountability for their duties and obligations.
 If a member of the board or an officer fails to conduct their duties, this incompetence can be identified, and consequences will be placed on the individual.

 Bylaws are not public documents, but they can be viewed by any interested party upon request.
 It would be a good idea for your nonprofit to keep this document updated in case of a request.